databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 1. Open the Databricks panel by clicking on the Databricks icon on the left
 2. Click on the "Select Compute" button.
-    - If you wish to change the selected cluster, click on the "Configure Cluster" gear icon, next to the name of the selected cluster.
+    - If you wish to change the selected compute, click on the "Configure compute" gear icon, next to the name of the selected compute.

 ## <a id="running-code"></a>Run Python code